GreyS3c/SIGINT-SAK/README.md

 - Pop!_OS 22.04 LTS (NVIDIA)
 - Pop!_OS 22.04 (RAS PI 4)

+In addition to the host device, the user will require a RTL-SDR BLOG V3 and WiFi Adapter capable of monitor mode, as well as a panel WiFi antenna capable of receiving 2.4GHz and 5.0GHz signals.
+For more information on these as well as requirements specific to Raspberry Pi 4/4B or bootable USB-Flashdrive builds, be sure to check out my blog post here.

 ## Installation Process
 main.sh serves as the central script to build and configure the tool kit.
 Below is a general overview of the installation process.
 | Step | Process |